CRCVREU/UCF-VPN-Installation/newton-and-environments.md

 #### SLURM scripts
 A SLURM script is a shell script that specifies some information about what resources you need to run the program, environment setup and the commands to actually run the program.

 Lets just look at an example script and break down each part.
-For reference, lines marked `#SBATCH` are SLURM arguments for specifing different things like amount of resources needed, job name, etc. Everything else are commands that are ran just like the shell scripts we looked at in the command line tutorial.
+For reference, lines marked `#SBATCH` are SLURM arguments for specifying different things like amount of resources needed, job name, etc. Everything else are commands that are ran just like the shell scripts we looked at in the command line tutorial.

 This script below contains everything you need to run a job, and also some extra statistics and file organization to keep things from getting hetic.